 - a. that settlement is an accurate and equitable share of energy for each shipper, reflecting the real underlying gas consumption of all meter points to which the shipper is, or should be, registered - 2) Introduce a new overarching principle to the UNC and IGT UNC - a.
-The Modification Panels, UNCC, sub-committees and Parties must always ensure that acts (or omissions) contribute to, and do not prejudice, the achievement of the Performance Assurance Objective even when such acts or omissions are not explicitly precluded under UNC - b.
+The Modification Panels, UNCC, sub-committees and Parties must always ensure that acts (or omissions) contribute to, and do not prejudice, the achievement of the Performance Assurance Objective even when such acts or omissions are not explicitly proscribed precluded under UNC - b.
 The performance of any other party (such as another shipper, supplier or their agent) does not absolve any other party of their performance requirements under the UNC. - c.
-Parties acknowledge that reports provided by PAFA or PAC shall constitute evidence of a Party's performance with regard to UNC and IGT UNC compliance, and shall be accepted as such unless evidenced to the contrary.
-Parties will use these reports to selfmonitor performance.
-Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - Introduce a new overarching principle to the UNC of collective co-operation towards the specified objective. - All UNC Parties acknowledge that each is dependent on the others for the achievement of the PAO and will cooperate wherever is necessary (whether explicitly required in UNC or not) to achieve the PAO - 4) Move responsibility for PAF document preparation and maintenance from DNO to PAC (and submitted to UNCC for information).
+Parties acknowledge that reports provided by PAFA or PAC shall constitute evidence of a Party's performance with regard to UNC and IGT UNC compliance, and shall be accepted as such unless evidenced to the contrary. - d.
+Parties will use these reports to self-monitor performance. - c.e.
+Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - Introduce a new overarching principle to the UNC of collective co-operation towards the specified objective.